-Lamido Yuguda is a central banker, economist, and investment manager who has horn his skills in this sector for more than three decades with the top financial institutions in the world including the IMF.
+Lamido Yuguda is a distinguished ABU alumnus, respected central banker, talented economist, and skilled investment manager who has horn his skills in this sector for more than three decades with the top financial institutions in the world including the IMF.

 He obtained a B.Sc in Accounting in 1983 from Ahmadu Bello University, Zaria, and an M.Sc in Money, Banking, and Finance in 1991 from the University of Birmingham, United Kingdom.
 He also holds a Certificate in Financial Asset Management and Engineering from the Swiss Finance Institute, Geneva, Switzerland.

-Mr. Yuguda brings to the Securities and Exchange Commission (SEC) more than three decades of experience as a central banker, economist, and investment manager.
+Mr. Yuguda brought to the Securities and Exchange Commission (SEC) more than three decades of experience as a central banker, economist, and investment manager.